the-teachingRSE-project/competencies/competencies.md

 and therefore might have to deal with technologies of which the dangers and drawbacks are still poorly understood.
-A current example is the rush for the application of Large Language Models (LLMs), where RSEs working in these fields should stay up-to-date and be able to help researchers assess topics such as training-data bias, LLM "hallucinations" or malicious use.
+A current example is the rush for the application of Large Language Models (LLMs), where RSEs working in these fields should stay up-to-date and be able to help researchers assess topics such as training-data bias, LLM "hallucinations" or malicious use, with the greater goal of making these powerful tools work for the welfare of society.

 # Required Generic RSE skills {#sec:required-generic-skills}